MileHacker Logo

 Travel Tip: Marine Park Fees

-Always confirm what is a portion of your boat tour package (e.g., gear, lunch, water, Marine Park Fee) before booking.
-This avoids unexpected costs.
+Always confirm what is an element of your boat tour package (e.g., gear, lunch, water, Marine Park Fee) before booking.
+This helps to avoid unexpected costs.

 Nature's Embrace